 Alternatively, if you dont want to use threaded holes, perhaps the size of screw you want to add is large enough that it could cause issues, then just design in a clearance hole instead, and epoxy the screw in place.

 Epoxy is great stuff!!
 If you are making a high strength part and the above screw trick just wont cut it, no problem, design the part as a thin wall and fill it with epoxy or even epoxy granite afterwards.
-I say epoxy granite, but I never use granite specifically - epoxy mixed with sand and rough stones works as well.
-Epoxy granite as a general concept was developed to be a way of creating very strong parts that dampen vibrations - perfect for CNC machines - and happily the addition of fillers also reduces cost.
+That is, epoxy with rough granite gravel used as a filler - you can buy sacks of granite surprisingly cheap, although other stone fillers will work also.
+Epoxy granite as a general concept was developed to be a way of creating very strong parts that dampen vibrations, perfect for CNC machines, and happily the addition of fillers also reduces cost, since epoxy is expensive.
 Just remember you wont be able to drill it very easily afterwards....

-Another thing to note with epoxy granite, make sure if using stones that the surfaces are properly rough - I once used sacks collected from local beaches, and many of the (flint) pebbles included had smoothed faces.
+Another thing to note, if you use stones other than rough granite, make sure the surfaces are properly rough - I once used sacks collected from local beaches, and many of the (flint) pebbles included had smoothed faces.
 This created a weakness as the epoxy wasnt able to fully bond to them, and when placed under high stress the weakest point actually broke on me.
-There are also good additional fillers designed for epoxy that you can use, I personally have a tub of milled carbon fibres that I use all the time.
+The same will likely happen with other products, depending on their surface roughness.
+There are also good additional fillers designed for epoxy that you can use, I personally have a tub of milled carbon fibres that I use all the time, and lay in glass fibres to areas of parts where I need increased strength.
+Or you can add aluminium powder to increase thermal conductivity.
+Bear in mind though that powders will, after about 5-10% fill, start to decrease part strength, so unless your absolute priority is thermal conductivity, use sparingly!

 Final note, in case you were wondering if you can save money and use polyester - no, it will not bond to PLA!
 I tested it, total fail.